ajakef/gemlog/git_instructions.md

 ```

 ### Return to what you were working on before checking out an old commit
-This assumes you were working on branch 'parallelize'.
+This assumes you were working on branch 'bug_fix'.

 ```
-git checkout parallelize
+git checkout bug_fix
 ```

 ### Amend the last commit